Generating Correlated Random Numbers in R Using Matrix Methods

 Same distribution result: 0.699

-Mixing different distributions (like normal and chi-squared) can lead to unexpected correlation patterns after transformation.
+The combination of different probability distributions (such as normal and chi-squared) can result in unexpected correlation patterns following the Cholesky transformation.

 # Original positive-only distribution